 If even after a lot of efforts your email campaigns open rate and click-through rates are not showing any improvement, then it’s time to run an A/B test.
 This will help you to identify which part of your email is not working the way it is supposed to perform.
 Email marketers can conduct email A/B test on email subject line to the call-to-action (CTA) to check what’s wrong and make necessary changes.

-Every business has unique needs and so their strategies to extract best out of the email marketing efforts is going to be different.
+Every business has unique needs and so their strategies to extract the best out of the email marketing efforts are going to be different.
 But there are some common practices that are suitable for all and so hope this list of the email marketing best practices will help all the marketers who are about start their email campaigns in the coming days.